-NCERT Class 5 EVS Chapter 12 – What If It Finishes? helps students to understand the importance of natural resources especially fuels and why it has to be conserved.
-The chapter, as well as the solutions that we are providing here, has been designed to help students learn about different types of fuels and energy, and they will also make them aware of using natural resources especially petrol judiciously as they will not last forever.
+NCERT Class 5 EVS Chapter 12 – What if It Finishes? help students understand the importance of natural resources, especially fuels, and why they have to be conserved.
+The chapter, as well as the solutions that we have provided here, has been designed to help students learn about different types of fuels and energy, and they will also make them aware of using natural resources, especially petrol, judiciously as they will not last forever.
 They will also learn about pollution and vehicles in general.
 In any case, these NCERT Solutions will further act as a great reference for students using which they can prepare well for exams.

 Access NCERT Solutions for Class 5 EVS Chapter 12

 Q1: What are the different kinds of vehicles that you can see?